Results in the gym, the complete guide

 In cardio training, HIIT every day is a good path to injury, lack of progression or exhaustion.

 HIIT training is a good training method, but it is very demanding, not only physically but also mentally, and sometimes low/medium intensity cardio ends up being a better bet.

 This is not an excuse for not training, or training little, it is just a warning to adapt and program your plan to your goal and diet, in an intelligent way.

 Number of weekly workouts

 If your goal is to gain muscle mass, you should do weight training at least three times a week.

-Less than that will hardly bring you the results you are looking for.
+Anything less will hardly bring you the results you are looking for.

 To learn more about this subject, see the article How many sets and reps should I do?

 There must be progression in training to make progress at a muscular level.

 If you do the same exercises, with the same loads, the same sets, the same repetitions and the same rest times week after week, month after month, year after year, why should the muscle grow?